asprasad/treebeard/docs/IR/IRDescription.md

     * **Leaf type:** Is a subclass of the TreeNode type.
 Specifies that a node is a leaf.
 Has the type of the prediction.
     * **Categorical TreeNode Type:** (Currently unimplemented) Specifies the node computes a predicate on a categorical feature.
 * **Tree Type:** Specifies general properties of the decision tree.
 Currently only has the return type of the tree (the type of the prediction).
+    * The tree type also needs to contain the details of tiling.
+Tiling needs to match if we have to generate same traversal code for two trees.
     * TODO We currently assume that all nodes in a tree have the same feature index and threshold type.
 Should the tree type just contain those details?
 * **Tree Ensemble Type:** Contains details of the full forest.
 Currently has the return type, number of trees, the input type and the reduction type.